 County of Stanislaus Data Breach Lawsuit Investigation

-On October 1, 2025, the County of Stanislaus disclosed that an inadvertent exposure of personal information impacted three Massachusetts residents.
+On October 1, 2025, the County of Stanislaus disclosed that an inadvertent exposure of personal information impacted eight residents (three in Massachusetts and five in Montana).
 If you received a breach notice, you may qualify for compensation and complimentary legal assistance—contact us to join the case review now.

 Key Facts at a Glance